girmaD/Employee-Summary/README.md

 * View the [Github Repo](https://github.com/girmaD/Employee-Summary)

 ## Description
-This application builds a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each each employee.
+This application is a Node CLI application that takes in information about employees and generates an HTML webpage that displays summaries for each each employee.
 This application is made using inquirer package to prompt questions about important information about employees.
+Classes of Employee, Manager, Engineer and Intern were created.
+Each employee added by a user on the command line are made to be instances of either of these created classes depending on whether the employee added is a manager, an engineer or an intern.
 Since testing is a key piece in making a code maintainable, unit tests were made on all important pieces of codes.

 ## Table Of Contents